 Parent-Subsidiary

 A parent-subsidiary controlled group exists when one or more chains of corporations are connected through stock ownership with a common parent corporation; and 80 percent of the stock of each corporation, (except the common parent) is owned by one or more corporations in the group; and Parent Corporation must own 80 percent of at least one other corporation.
 For example: John owns 100% of Corporation A, which owns 90% of Corporation B = controlled group rules will apply.
-This means that the IRS will treat company A and Company B as one corporation for purposes of the 401(k) plan.
-In other words, all employees in Company A and Company B would be eligible to be part of any 401(k) plan established by either company.
+This means that the IRS will treat Company A and Company B as one corporation for purposes of the 401(k) plan.
+In other words, Company A and Company B employees would be eligible to be part of any 401(k) plan established by either company.

 Brother-Sister